Skip to main content

 • Gross monthly salary

-• Holiday allowance (8%)
+• Holiday allowance (at least 8%)

-• Pension contribution (voluntary)
+• Pension contribution (if mandatory or offered)

 • Expense allowances